WINTER 21/22 UPDATE: Demand Remains High & Chalet Availability Is Limited | Click To Read Our Guide To Winter 21/22

-Cortina is not really a ski resort as we know them.
-Rather it is an attractive, sprawling small town located at an altitude of 1,220m, surrounded by impressive peaks and about half a dozen more or less separate ski areas.
-Much favoured by rich weekend visitors from Rome and Milan, many of whom have second homes here, this is a stylish and fashion-conscious destination that is Italy's answer to St Moritz, Courchevel 1850 and Aspen.
+Cortina ski resort is an attractive, small town located at an altitude of 1,220m, surrounded by impressive peaks and about half a dozen more or less separate ski areas.
+Much favoured by weekend visitors from Rome and Milan, many of whom have second homes here, this is a stylish and fashion-conscious destination that is Italy's answer to St Moritz, Courchevel 1850 and Aspen.
 It may not have quite the same range and quality of ski terrain as its international competitors, but it has a stylish ambience that none of them can match.

 Resort Altitude: 1,225m

 Total Ski Area: 120km

 Black Runs: 20km